SaadBaig/saadbaig/README.md

 ## Saad Baig

-A security engineer having fun securing the digital world 😄
+A security engineer having fun attacking & securing the digital world 😄

 Here are some of the projects I'm currently working on: